 Schedule LP-2: Industrial Dedicated Substation

 Schedule P: Utility Power Pack Rate

 When was the last rate change?

+The most recent rate changes were initiated for different times in 2021, including “unbundling” the rates, or separating out wholesale power charges from distribution charges.
 The last EECA rate change was in early 2018.
 The way our rates are changed is variant on the type of service and overall usage.
 The variations of changes for residential, and all other rates, are a direct result of the energy rates being recalculated from the wholesale provider and distributed equally across the different rate classes based on the required services, equipment and infrastructures needed.
 See above to view the current rates.

 Why is EECA’s service availability charge higher than an IOU?